Glitter (soundtrack)

 Glitter is the soundtrack to the 2001 film of the same title and the eighth studio album by American singer-songwriter Mariah Carey.
-It was released on August 18, 2001, in Japan by Sony Music and in the United States on September 11, 2001, by Virgin Records.
-Mixing dance-pop, funk, hip hop and R&B, the album was a complete musical departure from any of Carey's previous releases, focusing heavily on recreating a 1980s post-disco era to accompany the film, set in 1983.
-By covering or heavily sampling several older tunes and songs, Carey created Glitter as an album that would help viewers connect with the film, as well as incorporating newly written ballads.
-The singer collaborated with Jimmy Jam and Terry Lewis and DJ Clue, who co-produced the album.
-Musically, Glitter was structured to be a retro-influenced album and have more of a dance-oriented element.
-On several songs, critics noted Carey to be more sexually suggestive lyrically than before.
-Glitter featured several musical acts such as Eric Benét, Ludacris, Da Brat, Busta Rhymes, Fabolous, and Ja Rule.
+It was released in the United States on September 11, 2001 by Virgin Records.
+Mixing dance-pop, funk, hip hop and R&B, the album was a departure from Carey's previous releases, focusing heavily on an '80s post-disco sound to accompany the film, which was set in 1983.
+The singer collaborated with Jimmy Jam and Terry Lewis and DJ Clue, who also co-produced the album.
+The album features several musical acts such as Eric Benét, Ludacris, Da Brat, Busta Rhymes, Fabolous, and Ja Rule.

-Upon release, both the album and its accompanying film were met with generally negative reviews from critics, who felt it failed in trying to capture a genuine 1980s theme, and there were too many guest appearances.
+Upon release, both the album and its accompanying film were panned by critics.
 Retrospective reviews, however, have been largely positive, with many saying the album was unfairly maligned.
-Universally, Glitter was viewed as a commercial and critical failure, leading to Virgin Records cancelling Carey's $100 million five-album contract and dropping her from the label.
-While it debuted at number seven on the US Billboard 200, at the time it marked Carey's lowest first-week sales of any album she had ever released.
-Internationally, it peaked outside the top ten in many countries, but topped the charts in Japan and Greece.
-Glitter became Carey's least successful album at the time, selling two million copies worldwide.
+Despite this, Glitter was universally viewed as a commercial and critical failure, leading to Virgin Records dropping Carey from the label and buying her out of their $80 million contract.
+While the album debuted at number seven on the US Billboard 200, it marked Carey's lowest first-week sales at the time.
+Internationally, it topped the charts in Japan and Greece.

-Several singles were released but attained weak charting positions.
-"Loverboy" served as the lead single from the album and quickly became Carey's lowest-charting lead single globally.
-As the song stalled on the US charts, Virgin dropped its price to spur sales, which helped the single peak at number two on the US Billboard Hot 100; internationally, the song failed to garner much traction.
-Subsequent singles failed to make much of an impact on prominent global charts, with some not charting at all.
+Several singles were released, including "Loverboy", which served as the lead single from the album, peaking at number two on the US Billboard Hot 100.
+Subsequent singles failed to make much of an impact on prominent global charts.
 Nearly two decades after its release, Glitter began to attract wide praise from mainstream critics and has developed a cult following.
 On May 22, 2020, Carey announced the album's release on streaming services.